Saikiran8844/DevOps/lambda/README.md

 ### **Create the SNS Publish Policy**
 1. Open the IAM service in the AWS Management Console.
-2. Navigate to Policies → Create Policy.
+2. Navigate to Policies → Add Required Policy.
-3. Click JSON and paste the JSON policy from gd_sns_policy.json file
-4. Replace REGION and ACCOUNT_ID with your AWS region and account ID.
-5. Click Next: Tags (you can skip adding tags).
-6. Click Next: Review.
-7. Enter a name for the policy (e.g., gd_sns_policy).
-8. Review and click Create Policy.

 ### **Create an IAM Role for Lambda**
 1. Open the IAM service in the AWS Management Console.
 2. Click Roles → Create Role.
 3. Select AWS Service and choose Lambda.
 4. Attach the following policies:
-- SNS Publish Policy (gd_sns_policy) (created in the previous step).
+- SNS Publish Policy  (created in the previous step).
 - Lambda Basic Execution Role (AWSLambdaBasicExecutionRole) (an AWS managed policy).
 5. Click Next: Tags (you can skip adding tags).
 6. Click Next: Review.